 NGSS AlignmentThis lesson helps students prepare for these Next Generation Science Standards Performance Expectations:

+- MS-ETS1-2.
 Evaluate competing design solutions using a systematic process to determine how well they meet the criteria and constraints of the problem.

+- MS-ETS1-4.
 Develop a model to generate data for iterative testing and modification of a proposed object, tool, or process such that an optimal design can be achieved.

+- MS-PS3-5.
 Construct, use, and present arguments to support the claim that when the kinetic energy of an object changes, energy is transferred to or from the object.